Facebook Group Dedicated To April The Giraffe Averts Suicide Attempt, Saves Woman’s Life

 The cops at Darby Police Department, Pennsylvania, went to the lady’s last known address, but she wasn’t around.
 After a couple of hours, the police managed to get in touch with her son and his family, who were living in a different jurisdiction.

-Speaking to Inquisitr, on condition of anonymity, the admin who alerted the cops said, “The police got back to me later.
+Speaking to the Inquisitr, on condition of anonymity, the admin who alerted the cops said, “The police got back to me later.
 The lady wasn’t staying at her son’s place, but the family knew where she was at and they were very concerned about her.
 She is fine now.”

 “What I found strange was the lady had posted many times within that evening—all happy things and then suddenly, this post,” said the admin, who mostly saw posts related to April and the calf.